mesosphere/kudo-cassandra-operator/docs/repair.md

 # Repair KUDO Cassandra

 KUDO Cassandra comes with a repair plan.
-Which can be triggered using `REPAIR_POD` parameter Let's see with an example of a 3 node cluster
+It can be triggered using the `REPAIR_POD` parameter.

+ Let's see with an example of a 3 node cluster

 ```
 kubectl get pods